Modifications of Hodge bundles and enumerative geometry : the stable hyperelliptic locus: General case

 \subsubsection{Case of sep}

 We begin with the case of a sep.
 Thus, we fix a sep $\theta$ and compute the Chern classes of the echelon modification $E_\theta$ (see \S \ref{mod-bn-sep-sec}).
-This is obtained in 2 steps along each of the divisors $\lf{D}, \rt{D}$, which are \emph{ disjoint}.
-Therefore is will suffice to work out the left modification.
+We assume to start with that $\lf{g}, \rt{g}>1$.
+Then the echelon modification is obtained in 2 steps along each of the divisors $\lf{D}, \rt{D}$, which are mutually \emph{ disjoint}.
+Therefore it will suffice to work out the left modification.
 This takes the form